 When it comes to power sanders for your woodworking plans, you really have three choices:

-Each have advantages and disadvantages, but for this conversation, let's focus on the sheet sander.
+Each has advantages and disadvantages, but for this conversation, let's focus on the sheet sander.

-Sheet sanders are built to work with partial sheets of standard sandpaper, whereas belt sanders require properly sized sanding belts, and random orbital sanders require round disks, typically attached to the sander base with either adhesive or hook-and-loop type fasteners.
-The ability to use standard sandpaper is a major advantage for sheet sanders, since sheets of sandpaper are readily available at any home center or hardware store.
+Sheet sanders are built to work with partial sheets of standard sandpaper.
+The ability to use standard sandpaper is a major advantage for sheet sanders since sheets of sandpaper are readily available at any home center or hardware store.
 The sheets are cut into halves or quarters and are then securely clamped onto the flat base of the sander.

 How Does a Sheet Sander Work?